robson-tazinaffo/bootcamp-cloud-aws/api-rest-cognito/roteiro/Criando API Gateway, banco DynamoDB e Funçoes Lambda pelo Console AWS.md

-# Roteiro para o desenvolvimento
+# Confiuração do Projeto no Console AWS